auhonh/Auhon_BSEPortfolio/index.md

 Now, these numbers mean nothing on their own, so I have to use the center of the rectangle and the distances to direct the motors when to run.
 For example, if the center of the ball is too far left or right, the motors need to turn in that direction, or if the ball is too far, then the robot needs to move towards it.
 Additionally, I still need to finish CADing and 3D printing the new chassis from my first milestone.

-# First Milestone - all wiring and assembly done
+# First Milestone - All Wiring and Assembly Done
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GzlZ3yV8Udk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I assembled and wired the robot.
 The components of my robot are divided into three sections: Movement, Core, and Visuals.
 For Movement, I have two generic DC motors, two motor-powered wheels, a swiveling wheel, a plastic chassis, and an L298 H-Bridge motor driver.
 The Core section contains two battery packs, a switch, a generic breadboard, and a Raspberry Pi 4.
 As for Visuals, it contains a Raspberry Pi camera module and three Arduino ultrasonic sensors.